AbdelAitaddi/ngx-apartment-search/README.md

 ## Instalation

-Run first `npm ci`.
+- Run first `npm ci`.
-Run `npm run db` for a dev server and `ng s` for database.
+- Run `npm run db` for for database and `ng s` for dev server.
 Navigate to `http://localhost:4200/`.
   The application will automatically reload if you change any of the source files.